 A Frozen Girl Scout Cookie

-Also, rather than just a spiked milkshake, I add a little ice to make this more drinkable.
+Also, rather than just a spiked milkshake, we add a little ice to make this more drinkable.
 It's very similar to the popular Chi-Chi drink, only chocolate-mint flavored.

 To make this drink, combine 1 1/2 ounces chocolate vodka with 3/4 ounce peppermint schnapps, 1 scoop chocolate ice cream, and 1/2 cup ice in a blender.
 Blend until smooth.
 Pour into a chilled glass rimmed with chocolate cookie crumbs.